privacytoolsIO/sentinel-resources/README.md

 ## Node

-[Node Installation Guide](https://trinityprivacy.gitbook.io/sentinel-dvpn-node-guide/): how to install a node and contribute to the network
+[Node Set up Guide](https://trinityprivacy.gitbook.io/sentinel-dvpn-node-guide/): how to install a node and contribute to the network

 ## Validator

-[Validator Installation Guide](https://trinityprivacy.gitbook.io/sentinel-validator-install-guide/): how to install a validator and actively participate to the network
+[Validator Set up Guide](https://trinityprivacy.gitbook.io/sentinel-validator-install-guide/): how to install a validator and actively participate to the network

 Post Installation - Tuning guides